MikeHankinson/surfs_up/README.md

 # Surfs Up

 ## Purpose
+To evaluate, based upon weather patterns, whether Oahu island is a good location to open a surf/ice cream shop (Surf 'n Shake).

 ## Data Source
 Weather data was provided by W. Avy in the form of an sqlite file   ![Link](/hawaii.sqlite).